iamtheyammer/fetch-ford-service-manuals/README.md

 If you're still having trouble, [reach out](#can-i-get-helpsupport).

-### Is this US- or English-only?
+### Will this work in my country/region?

-No!
-We've had success all across North America, South America, and Europe.
+Probably!
+We've had success all across North America, South America, Europe, and Australia.

 While the script is in English (meaning all messages that print out will be in English), it will download manuals in the language specified in `params.json`.
 Note that Ford must have the manual available in the requested language.